spell-landon/job-search-mern-api/README.md

 I have full MERN set up for tracking the interviews/applications, but no current User model to be able to actually 'Login' to see only your information.
 Learning Passport in order to incorporate individual users.

-Still need to fully create the User model and controller.
+Still need to fully create the User model and controller